Free, interactive eLearning courses for mental health and allied health professionals.

 Legal practitioners should not assume that their clients will inform them of vital information concerning a diagnosis of a mental illness, treatments or medication.

-You are most likely to achieve positive parenting arrangements and agreement in the children’s greatest interest when parents are able to participate in assisted negotiation and community mediation.
-However, at times it may be that a Judicial Officer of the Court is the individual who makes a decision about arrangements for children who are the subject to Court proceedings.
+You are more likely to achieve positive parenting arrangements and agreement in the children’s greatest interest when parents are able to participate in assisted negotiation and community mediation.
+However, at times it may be that a judicial officer of the court is the individual who makes a decision about arrangements for children who are the subject to court proceedings.

-Remember, good referrals to support agencies are reflective of quality child-focussed Family Law practice and can have a positive impact on social and economic disadvantage.
-For example, think about referrals to Centrelink Social Workers and PHAMS programs.
+Remember, referrals to support agencies are reflective of quality, child-focused family law practice and can have a positive impact on social and economic disadvantage.
+For example, think about referrals to Centrelink social workers and Personal Helpers and Mentors (PHAMS) programs.

 The stress of ongoing abuse can lead to a victim’s poor mental health, such as depression and anxiety, or exacerbate pre-existing conditions.
-Some clients may exhibit aggression as part of mental ill health that is not managed.
+Some clients may exhibit aggression as part of mental illness that is not managed.
 Legal practitioners should place family safety as a priority of their service.

 Practitioners should aim for a reduction in conflict and to protect their client and their client’s children from undue stress where it is possible.

-Parents and children where one or both parents have a mental illness are particularly vulnerable to the stresses of Family Law proceedings.
-These clients will be most supported by legal practitioners and other professionals who are;
+Parents and children where one or both parents have a mental illness are particularly vulnerable to the stresses of family law proceedings.
+Your clients will be most supported by legal practitioners and other professionals who are:

 Encourage your clients to get the support that they and their children may need during separation and divorce.
 School counsellors, church and community support organisations may be good sources of help to consider.